Do Go On - 425 - The WWI Christmas Truce

 Usually there's a gift and a little hat, maybe a joke.

-Can't help but feel that it's about Omen for our nop-tools.
+Can't help but feel that's a bad omen for our nuptials.

 She put on the hat.